Cr1ssJ/waf-security-runbooks/04-waf-rule-tuning/allowlist-decision-framework.md

 - Has the use case changed?
 - Is the scope still the minimum necessary?
 - Has the application changed in a way that makes this allowlist unnecessary?
+- Can this now be replaced with an ACL to restore visibility?

+> **The goal of every allowlist review is to eliminate the allowlist or convert it to an ACL.** Allowlists should be temporary by default.
+Every day an allowlist exists is another day you have no visibility into that traffic.

 ---